dhcpd - interact with the NAT32 DHCP daemonSYNOPSIS

 Command dhcpd [ifn] prints the current DHCPD settings for either all interfaces or for the specified interface.

-Command dstat [ea] converts the specified Ethernet Address to an IP address and name.
+Command dstat ifn ea converts the specified Ethernet Address on ifn to an IP address and name.
 The Ethernet address is specified in hex-hyphen format.
 The information is obtained from the ARP caches, the Hosts table and the DHCPD table.
-If an Ethernet Address is specified, an interface number ifn must also be specified.

 The DHCP daemon saves no state information between runs.
 IP addresses are first assigned in the order the client machines are booted.
 The first IP address (e.g. 172.16.2.1) is assigned to the first machine to boot, 172.16.2.2 to the second machine to boot and so on.
 However, on reboot, most DHCP Clients always request the last assigned IP address if the lease for that address has not expired, and NAT32 will assign such preferred addresses whenever possible.